-Inflation: Manufacturers record 90.6% rise in cost of sales
+INFLATION: Manufacturers record 90.6% rise in cost of sales

 The findings show that despite efforts at backward integration by top 12 consumer goods manufacturing firms to ease the pressure on their cost of production, they are still faced with myriads of financial and economic headwinds.

-Consequently, costs they incurred on raw materials importation increased significantly Year-on-Year, YoY, by 88 per cent in the year 2024, indicating that the backward integration may have either failed or still too low to shield them from high importation costs driven by high exchange rates.
+Consequently, costs they incurred on raw materials importation increased significantly Year-on-Year, YoY, by 88 percent in the year 2024, indicating that the backward integration may have either failed or still too low to shield them from high importation cost driven by high exchange rate.

 But the Financial Vanguard findings also show that the top manufacturers have succeeded in bringing down their exposure to bank loans which had imperiled their profitability a year earlier.

-However, the high interest rate regime implemented by the Central Bank of Nigeria, CBN, since 2023 still took a toll on the manufacturers’ financial cost.
+However, the high interest rate regime implemented by the Central Bank of Nigeria, CBN, since 2023 still took a toll on the manufacturers’ finance cost.

 The top manufacturers examined by Financial Vanguard includes, Nestle Nigeria, Cadbury Nigeria, Unilever Nigeria, Nigerian Breweries Plc, BUA Foods, Guinness Nigeria, Northern Nigeria Flour, Dangote Sugar, Honeywell Flour Mills, Flour Mills Nigeria, UAC Nigeria, and Golden Guinea.